IanWhitney/hiring_with_care/slides.md

 [.footer: CARE > Representation > Diverse Hiring Committees]

-# Reflect who the candidate will be working with
+# Reflect the full team

 ^ My team is small enough that we are all involved in hiring committees ^ But the team also works with folks from other groups